 - 3.17.1 The proposed policy on amenity is examined in this section against the sustainability objectives to establish the policy's sustainability performance and identify potential improvements to strengthen its sustainability credentials.
 The specific policy commitments are highlighted in bold below.
-There was no change made to this policy for the Submission draft Local Plan. - 3.17.2 Justification for the policy is presented in the Draft Local Plan.
-Details of the alternatives considered are briefly reviewed at the end of this section.
+As there was no change made to this policy for the Submission Draft Local Plan or following the Examination in Public, so the appraisal and recommendations for mitigation and enhancement remain unchanged. - 3.17.2 Justification for the policy is presented in the Submission draft Local Plan.